Blanche Yurka: Film career

 Yurka was foremost a stage actress and for a long time considered film-making an inferior art form.
 Her low opinion of the movies started to change when she saw John Ford's The Informer, adapted from the novel by Liam O'Flaherty.
 When she finally made her belated screen debut at the age of 47, it was in the role that many consider the greatest of her film career, the poisonously vindictive revolutionary Thérèse Defarge in A Tale of Two Cities.
-Producer David O. Selznick's first choice for the part of Madame Defarge was the Russian-born stage actress Alla Nazimova.
-When she turned it down, she recommended Yurka, declaring her the "only" actress for the part.
+Producer David O. Selznick's first choice for the part of Madame Defarge was the Russian-born stage actress Alla Nazimova, who turned it down but recommended Yurka, declaring her the "only" actress for the part.
 The two women hadn't yet met but were well acquainted with one another's work inasmuch as they were the leading Ibsen heroines on the Broadway stage.
 Despite Nazimova's endorsement, Yurka was the 67th actor tested for the role.

 Yurka threw herself into the part – quite literally.
 Her final fight scene with Edna May Oliver (who was only four years older than Yurka) showed the two actresses tumbling over tables and over the floor, offering a hint of Yurka's onstage physicality.
 Although not nominated for a best supporting actress Academy Award (the supporting categories weren't established until the following year), her character portrayal was a model of a sinister screen villain.
 In close-up, she flashed a look of steely malevolence; in her speech to the revolutionary tribunal – asking for the conviction and execution of Charles Darnay – she played it large and to the rafters.
 The film was only nominated in the Best Film and Best Editing categories, not even its star, Ronald Colman getting an Oscar nod.